Nobel prize winning economist Paul Krugman has advocated for a Tobin tax. The Austrian government estimates that the tax could raise £420bn a year.

 “What about the claim that a financial transactions tax doesn’t address the real problem?
 It’s true that a transactions tax wouldn’t have stopped lenders from making bad loans, or gullible investors from buying toxic waste backed by those loans.
 But bad investments aren’t the whole story of the crisis.
 What turned those bad investments into catastrophe was the financial system’s excessive reliance on short-term money …

 “And a financial transactions tax, by discouraging reliance on ultra-short-run financing, would have made such a run much less likely.
 So contrary to what the skeptics say, such a tax would have helped prevent the current crisis — and could help us avoid a future replay.”

 The US remains a strong sceptic of the proposals so campaigners are urging the rest of the world to go it alone.
 John Hilary, Executive Director of War on Want, wrote recently:

 “Such opposition must not be allowed to block further progress towards the introduction of Tobin-style taxes, especially since it has long been established that such taxes can be applied unilaterally rather than waiting for all states to move together.”

 Meanwhile a report published last week by Compass, ‘In Place of Cuts’, urges a domestic financial transaction tax of 0.1 per cent on all payments in bank accounts.
 It is estimated that this could generate £4.2 billion.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.